jpadela1/causal_bias_detection/README.md

 # Causal-Discovery Audit for Algorithmic Bias

 Python/PyCharm reproduction of the paper *"When Correlation Isn't Enough: Using Causal Inference for Algorithm Bias Detection"* Implements all six causal discovery algorithms, the synthetic loan-approval study, the sensitivity sweep, the COMPAS application, and Pearl-style backdoor ATE estimation.
+At the end, it provides an infographic bias detection pipeline and a 5-step protocol or method and summarizes the multiple experiements.

 ## Project layout